 United Kingdom

-Ofcom is responsible for managing radio spectrum for all users in UK.
-UK is intending to use frequency band 3.6-4.2 GHz for 5G network deployment.
-This band has been split in two with the 3.6-3.8 GHz currently being auctioned off for mobile services and 3.8-4.2 GHz to be made available through coordinated local licenses to meet local wireless connectivity needs and innovation.
-UK conducted a theoretical study into the potential inference for various scenarios based on International Telecommunication Union, European Commission and UK regulations/documents.
-This study does not consider the impact of active antenna system due to modelling difficulties and user equipment as the power levels are significantly lower and therefore presumed not to be a threat.
+In the UK, Ofcom are responsible for managing the radio spectrum for all users in UK.
+In consultation with the Civil Aviation Authority and the Ministry of Defence, Ofcom decided to release the frequency band 3.6-4.2 GHz for mobile applications..
+The frequency band was split in two with the 3.6-3.8 GHz being auctioned off for 5G mobile services and 3.8-4.2 GHz was made available through coordinated local licenses to meet local wireless connectivity needs and innovation in rural areas with a lower radiated power.

+Prior to the release of the consultation document for both frequency bands, UK conducted a number of theoretical study with respect to the potential impact on radio altimeters.
+Various scenarios based on International Telecommunication Union, European Commission & UK regulations and taking into account that signals will continue to roll-off in the spurious emission domain as well as other perceived reasonable assumptions.
+The initial study did not consider the impact of active antenna system due to modelling difficulties and user equipment was ignored as the power levels are significantly lower and therefore presumed not to be a threat.
+Subsequent studies have taken into account active antenna.

+Whilst Ofcom, the Civil Aviation Authority and the Ministry of Defence were confident that the deployment of 5G services, especially around airports, would not pose a threat to radio altimeters.
+However, given the results of the RTCA studies the UK has monitored the situation carefully but there has been no evidence of interference caused by the introduction of high power 5G services in the frequency band 3.6-3.8 GHz or rural wireless services.

 USA

-The USA has allocated 3.7-3.98 GHz to services including 5G in Feb 2020 in 20 MHz license blocks that can be aggregated by the same operator up to 100 MHz.
-The FCC limited the power to 65 dBm/MHz maximum EIRP for rural areas, and 62 dBm/MHz in urban areas, though no limits were placed on antenna positioning or direction.
+The USA allocated 3.7-3.98 GHz to services including 5G in Feb 2020 in 20 MHz license blocks that can be aggregated by the same operator up to 100 MHz.
+The FCC limited the fundamental power to 65 dBm/MHz maximum EIRP for rural areas, and 62 dBm/MHz in urban areas, though no limits were placed on antenna positioning or vertical direction of the signal.
+Additionally, the FCC limited out of band spurious emissions levels to -13 dBm/MHz though 3rd Generation Partnership Project (3GPP) standards recommend -30 dBm/MHz.
+In some cases, based on testing, the aviation community has recognized the need for emission levels to be as low as -48 dBm/MHz to ensure adequate performance of the radio altimeter system.

-The United States Federal Aviation Administration (FAA) on 23 December 2021 issued a Special Airworthiness Information Bulletin (SAIB) on the Risk of Potential Adverse Effects on Radio Altimeters and also two Airworthiness Directives (ADs): Airworthiness Directive on altimeter interference and airplanes, and an Airworthiness Directive on altimeter interference and helicopters and NOTAMs prohibiting certain operations.
-FAA ADs 2021-23-12 (for fixed wing) and 2021-23-13 (for Rotary Wing) must therefore be followed when operating in the USA where a NOTAM is in place.
+The United States Federal Aviation Administration (FAA) on 23 December 2021 issued a Special Airworthiness Information Bulletin (SAIB) on the Risk of Potential Adverse Effects on Radio Altimeters , as well as, a Safety Alert for Operators (SAFO) on the Risk of Potential Adverse Effects on Radio Altimeters when Operating in the Presence of 5G C-Band Interference.
+Concurrently, two Airworthiness Directives (ADs), FAA ADs 2021-23-12 and 2021-23-13,were issued:An Airworthiness Directive on altimeter interference for fixed wing aircraft , and an Airworthiness Directive on altimeter interference for rotary wing aircraft Subsequently, seven additional ADs have been issued.
+These ADs revise the landing requirements, and in certain cases, prohibit landing at certain airports due to the reliance aircraft systems have on radio altimeters.
+The FAA issued Notices to Air Missions NOTAMs prohibiting certain operations.
+Therefore, FAA ADs must be followed when operating in the USA where a NOTAM is in place.

-The FAA has defined protection areas around active runways as shown in the following illustration.
-The protection areas are described as follows:
+The FAA has defined protection areas around active runways as follows: